adrienmaloba/www.diagrams.net-source/trust/sla-gsuite.md

 #diagrams.net draw.io plugins for G Suite - Service Level Agreement (SLA)

-JGraph warrants that the diagrams.net web application will have a minimum up-time of 99.9% over a calendar year.
+draw.io warrants that the diagrams.net web application will have a minimum up-time of 99.9% over a calendar year.
 Below this value licensees will receive a 100% credit of their annual fees paid for that calendar year against the following year’s subscription.
 Up-time measures the availability of the site using a third-party utility at [status.diagrams.net](http://status.diagrams.net/).
 Up-time does not include availability of third-party service, such as Google Drive and Google Authentication, nor does the lack of availability of particular features within the application count towards down-time.

 diagrams.net diagrams are stored within one of the 3 storage options available: